OluOrija/react_native_crashcourse/CommitMessages.md

 - Implemented the home screen content and layout
 - Uploaded dummy videos to appwrite
 - Fetched those videos and rendered them using custom components

+7. Trending videos section
+- ```Bug``` The rendered videos are not playing : Possible bandwidth limit issue according to a comment on the tutorial video
+- REF:
+@tuongnguyen590
+1 month ago (edited)
+If you get to the Home Page part (around 2:45:38) where the VideoCard component supposes to render thumbnail images but it doesn't.
+It's because the files the author provided had exceed the access bandwidth limit.
+You can upload your own videos and images to the same bucket created earlier in appwrite and update the video url as well as thumbnail url.
+Update: Looks like Adrian and team had updated the thumbnails/videos link